Bozar/OneMoreLevel/user/doc/styx.md

-# Styx
+# Styx Ferryman

 (Press Enter to view key bindings.)

-As a ferryman, you need to sail across Styx and bump the harbor (H) at the top right corner before the lantern goes out.
-Your lantern lasts 24 turns.
-Every action (move or wait) takes one turn.
-Restore 5 turns for once by bumping the lighthouse in the center.
+Sail across Styx and reach the harbor (H) at the top right corner in 24 turns.
+Press arrow keys to move or Space to wait.
+When the lighthouse (L) at the center turns grey, your next movement costs 2 turns.
+Otherwise it takes 1 turn to move.
+Waiting 1 turn refreshes the map and resets the movement counter.
+[1]

-The river flow changes its direction every three turns.
 You cannot enter a grid that has an opposing arrow.
-On the other hand, if you move in the same direction as a line of arrows, you can cover a long distance in a single turn.
+After entering an available grid, the water flow might carry you along to another place.

+[1] The movement counter starts from zero and adds by one every time you move.
+It goes back to zero after reaching three.
+Waiting also resets it to zero.